NootThePenguin/Cryb-Instructions/API.md

 Now, we're going to install mongoDB, run `brew install mongodb-community@4.2`

 When you have mongoDB installed, run `brew install redis` to install redis.

-and run `npm install redis-server` to install redis-server

 ### Installing the required dependencies